madsh/www/docs/index.md

 The primary function of this page is to provide a stable online presence and serve as a point of contact.
 The email I read most often is <span class="u-email">madsh@me.com</span>.

+Maybe one day here will be a blog.
+Possibly called ‘What If...?’ and chronic ideas of things in public digitization that could be, and the reasons why they aren’t.

 ## Currently
 Chief Advisor at the [Danish Agency for Digitisation](https://en.digst.dk/).
 Writing reference architecture for sharing data and documents across government organisations.
 Concept, governance model, technical design and proof of concept for platform as a service government cloud.